welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/sending-transaction/near.md

 The following is an explanation of how to initiate a transfer transaction in NEAR network by invoking the through `dapp.request`.
 We recommend utilizing a dedicated library rather than accessing the service directly if you want a greater degree of abstraction than the official API provides.
 :::

-To send a transaction from the Juno-supported dApp, it needs to be followed the steps below.
+To send a transaction in NEAR network, it needs to be followed the steps below.

 1. Detecting of Universal Provider (`window.dapp`)
 2. Detecting the NEAR network to which the user is linked